lucienfrancois/RothGabidulinCodes/README.md

 # Roth Tensor Codes
 Here is a collection of data and MAGMA code associated with the study of the generalization of the tensor codes introduced by [Ron M. Roth](https://ieeexplore.ieee.org/document/556603).
 One can find on [this official MAGMA webpage](https://magma.maths.usyd.edu.au/calc/) a free magma calculator.
+All the functions in the code, except if trivial or repeated, have a linked procedure to test them.

 ## Table of contents
 :open_file_folder: <ins>__Counting elements__</ins>\